crosspath/rubocop-configs/README.md

 3. Carefully update config files in this repository.
 4. Use test project to ensure these config files are OK.
 5. Update gem versions in README, config files and rake task.
+6. Add Changelog entry.
-6. Push changes to the repository and add git tag.
+7. Push changes to the repository and add git tag.

 License: MIT.